lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 A tool for loading .csv files into DynamoDB should be as simple as "load files" -> "push go" -> "done!" including the following features:
 1. It works on a whole folder/directory of files (not just one file at a time).
 2. It allows the user to select from_this_row and to_this_row in case only part of a file is to be uploaded (optionally, if desired).
-3. It allows for the user to manually specify column data types and column names IF needed, but does not require this by default.
+3. It allows for the user to manually specify each column's data-type and column-names IF needed, but does not require this by default.
 4. It allows for very large file sizes automatically (with no user action needed).
-5. It should allow for missing data in the .csv files.
+5. It should allow for missing data in the .csv files (though not in the primary key field).
-6. It should allow you to create metadata files and inspect csv files for general properties and potential problems.
+6. It should allow you to create metadata files to help you to inspect .csv files for general properties and potential problems.
-7. It should allow split-csv or multiple files to be automatically merged into the same data table.
+7. It should allow either split-csv or multiple files to be automatically merged into the same data table.
-8. It should manage very large files by automatically splitting them into smaller units, and splitting multiple files in the same batch should be allowed.
+8. It should manage very large files by automatically splitting them into smaller units, and performing this on multiple files in the same batch.
-9. It actively scans for problems with the files and if found reports those to the user.
+9. It actively scans for problems with the files and if found reports those to the user  (missing_data_flag ,duplicate_data_flag).
-10. It will automatically create the data table, the fields, and the data-types, including the primary-key field.
+10. It will automatically create the data table, the fields, and the data-types, including the primary-key field (based just on the given csv file).
-11. It should be flexibly an (optionally) all-inside-AWS solution, not requiring anyone to have additional special hardware or software, and also allow steps to be done outside of AWS such as analyzing a .csv and the metadata on your local computer.
+11. It should be flexibly (optionally)  an all-inside-AWS solution, not requiring anyone to have additional special hardware or software, while optionally allowing steps to be done outside of AWS such as analyzing a .csv and the metadata on your local computer.
-12. It should help with generating unique primary key fields(columns).
+12. It should help with routine needs such as creating a new generating unique primary key field(columns).
-13. It should soft-time-out for jobs involving very large datasets.
+13. It should soft-time-out for jobs involving very large datasets, giving output about what has and has not been completed.
-14. It should allow a no-pandas mode to avoid formatting issues.
+14. It should allow a no-pandas mode to avoid formatting & data-type issues. (pending)
-15. It should allow for as many data types as possible.
+15. It should allow for as many data types as possible (including lists and sets)
 16. It should allow for specific secondary sort key creation. (pending)

 ### Brief instructions for deployment and use of this tool: